Zukicode/game-catalog-react-redux/README.md

 # About Project
 You can select a game and save it to your catalog to play later.\

-Save catalog game in Local Storage\
+Save catalog game in Local Storage.\

 ### Use in this project:
  React\